 - Electronic equipment housing

-QSBC maintains its form and transparency at temperatures up to 170° C for 3 hours.
+QSBC maintains its form and transparency at temperatures up to 170° C for 3 hours, as seen below.
 Most other TPEs start to melt, deform or discolor.
-Its low VOC and low odor characteristics are comparable to SEPS products on the market, and much lower than polyurethane olefins.
+Additionally, its low VOC and low odor characteristics, relevant at elevated temperatures, are comparable to SEPS products on the market, and much lower than polyurethane olefins.